Retrodox/StopWatchPyQt5/README.md

 ##Running the Application

 1. Run the launch.bat or the shortcut I made for it in order to launch.
 Make sure your libraries are installed before!!!

+## Features

+- Start, pause, and reset the stopwatch.
+- Display the elapsed time in minutes, seconds, and milliseconds.
+- Frameless window with rounded corners.
+- Customizable color scheme through the stylesheet.